What is Leakage Current? DC Leakage VS AC Leakage

 Types of Leakage Current

-There are main two types of leakage currents,
+There are two main types of leakage currents,

 - AC Leakage Current